M66B/FairEmail/FAQ.md

 *Resend (version 1.1788+)*

-[Resend](https://datatracker.ietf.org/doc/html/rfc2822#section-3.6.6) a message via the reply/answer menu.
+Resend a message as defined in [rfc2822 section 3.6.6](https://datatracker.ietf.org/doc/html/rfc2822#section-3.6.6) via the reply/answer menu.

 To resend a message, the original message headers are required.
 You can enable downloading of messages headers for all messages in the connection settings of the app.